Ross-Alexandra/siege-stats/README.md

 # Required Features
-- Player aliasing.
+- [x] Player aliasing.
 This will allow players to use alts, and rename their mains while maintaining constant stats
   - Issues exist with players aliasing accounts not their own.
 Solution: Players can only alias players they (or their guild) have permissions to query.
 Dealising is possible.
 Inter-team trolling isn't my problem.
   - An alias is simply a forwarding of player_ids.
 If a player has 2 account, or they change their name, an alias will allow querying of data for player_ids where player_id is the one they queries, or where a player_id matches an alias.

 # Short-Term Planned Features

-- Custom tagging for match (and therefore statistic) data.
+- [ ] Custom tagging for match (and therefore statistic) data.
 This will expand on the current hard-coded scrim, qual, and league tags.
   - Data can be broken down by tag, similar to now
   - Data is tagged when uploaded.
 If no tag is provided, then this data will only be seen in aggregates.
   - Allows teams to view their data for specific leagues, against specific teams, etc.
   - Data can be viewed on *multiple* tags.
 Ie, `=playerstats` will be allowed to be provided a list of tags and it will aggregate all data over these tags.
 If no tags are provided then it aggregates all data.
-- The ability to only grab data for *n* most recent, or a range of *n* ago to *m* ago games.
+- [ ] The ability to only grab data for *n* most recent, or a range of *n* ago to *m* ago games.
 Specifically, range *n* to 0 is equivalent to *n* most recent.
   - This will allow teams to compare recent and old data.
   - This will allow teams to optionally view new data while preserving the old data.
-- The ability to view statistics on matches that were played:
+- [ ] The ability to view statistics on matches that were played:
   - Map W/L.
   - Site W/L.
   - Map W/L when starting on attack.
   - Map avg rounds at half when starting on attack.
   - Map avg rounds at half when starting on defense.
-- The ability to remove matches from *n* games ago and earlier (or a range of games from *n* ago to *m* ago.)
+- [ ] The ability to remove matches from *n* games ago and earlier (or a range of games from *n* ago to *m* ago.)

 # Long-term Planned Features
-- Custom website which will allow total skirting of the DiscordBot.
+- [ ] Custom website which will allow total skirting of the DiscordBot.
 This is for V1.0.0 [release] which will feature either total or partial decoupling from the Discord platform.
+- [ ] Custom stat tracking tool which will allow the tool to decouple from R6Analyst.
+This will allow greater control over the stats collected and likely allow us to minimize issues assosiated with the tool.
+This is for V1.0.0 [release].

 # Bot Usage